-I listened to a comment today which mirrored one made when I announced LizianEvents had become custodians of the Lincoln, Newark and Cheltenham WellBeing Shows.
+I listened to a comment today which mirrored one made when I announced LizianEvents had become custodians of the Lincoln, Newark WellBeing Shows.
 The comment: ‘I do not see how a change of ownership will make any difference’ requires addressing.
 The reader can decide if the observation has mileage.

 My answer is within two words: change and resistance.
 If I instigated the whole of my three-year plan into a six-month timescale, our exhibitors would have cause for concern.
 The four main changes for the moment are 1) reduction in talk schedule 2) eliminating crossover of goods 3) removing stall concessions.
 4) Conscious and consistent sharing.

 1) Reduction and changes of talk programs.
 Talk schedules are reduced in time allowance, and number because I feel the present level of talks takes visitors away from the floor.
 This is a hard decision, I am aware many visitors enjoy the talks.
-For the time being; the rule is for talks to be restricted to 45-minute duration and a half hour gap between each talk will be made.
+For the time being; the rule is for talks to be restricted to a 45-minute duration and a half-hour gap between each talk will be made.
 Speakers who break the protocol do not benefit the show.
 The timing is essential for all speakers to understand.
 Nothing is worse for visitors who are waiting to attend a talk, and the previous speaker is hanging on to the room.
 The room needs to be serviced between each talk.
 And a speaker may need to set up for his presentation.

 2) I have covered ‘crossover of goods’ in an earlier post titled ‘Specialist’.
 The positive emails received from visitors and exhibitors outweigh the ‘old school’ who chose not to exhibit with us because of this rule.
 It is now evident the majority agrees to this policy and clearly see merit in the change.
 Considering 46 exhibitors have confirmed for Lincoln and pre-booked for Newark, the consensus is the changes are welcome.
 I’ll take this opportunity to remind the reader once our 65 exhibitor limit is set, we have a show.